Hardikag17/EazyVideo/README.md

 ## Future Aspects

-- Service providers will get 5% of price whenever users rent their subscription NFT's through the platform.
+- Including a 5% commission to service providers and 2% commission to platform developers whenever users rent their subscription NFT’s between each others for the business aspect of the platform.
-- More customization and user intractive platform.
-- Users get an option to renew the same NFT with an amount which is less then buying a new one.
-They get this pop-up a day before expiration.
+- Currently there is some work left with the renting options, in the coming future rental feature will be fully functional
+- Using pinata services for IPFS node and option for users to view their NFT’s on Opensea.
+- Making platform more interactive with UI-UX and including more customizable options for users and service providers like:
+  1. Service providers get feature to give users option to renew the same subscription plan from at a discounted rate of 10% before the current plan ending period.
+Users get notifications in their wallets 2 days before ending period.
+  2. Trending services page.
+  3. Feature for users to review subscriptions by giving stars and comments.
+  4. Showing total active users on each service etc.

 <br/>